 Different pricing and reimbursement schemes exist in other countries.
-In Europe, governments influence the price of pharmaceutical products through their pricing and reimbursement rules and control of national health care systems that fund a large part of the cost of those products to consumers.
+In Europe, governments may influence the price of pharmaceutical products through their pricing and reimbursement rules and control of national health care systems that fund a large part of the cost of those products to consumers.
 Some jurisdictions operate positive and negative list systems under which products may only be marketed once a reimbursement price has been agreed.
-To obtain reimbursement or pricing approval, some of these countries may require the completion of clinical trials that compare the cost-effectiveness of a particular drug candidate to currently available therapies.
+Other countries may approve a specific price for a product, or they may instead adopt a system of director or indirect controls on the profitability of the company placing the product on the market.
+In addition, to obtain reimbursement or pricing approval, some countries of the European Economic Area ("EEA") may require the completion of clinical studies that compare the cost-effectiveness of a particular drug candidate to currently available therapies.
+This Health Technology Assessment ("HTA") process is the procedure according to which the assessment of the public health impact, therapeutic impact and the economic and societal impact of use of a given medicinal product in the national healthcare systems of the individual country is conducted.
+The outcome of HTA regarding specific medicinal products will often influence the pricing and reimbursement status granted to these medicinal products by the competent authorities of individual EU Member States.
 Other Member States allow companies to fix their own prices for medicines, but monitor and control company profits.
 The downward pressure on health care costs in general, particularly prescription drugs, has become very intense.
 As a result, increasingly high barriers are being erected to the entry of new products.
 In addition, in some countries, cross-border imports from low-priced markets exert a commercial pressure on pricing within a country.